MurrellGroup/MolecularEvolution.jl/docs/src/models.md

 # Models

-We offer a catalogue of frequent models that are already integrated with the framework and ready to be used.
+We offer a catalogue of frequently used models that are already integrated with the framework and ready to be used.
 We maintain that if a model you'd like to use is not included in the list, you can swiftly define one yourself and leverage our framework nonetheless.